When you think of your customer, who comes to mind?

-A customer journey map is a visual storyline of every engagement your customer has with your service, brand, or product.
-The creation of a journey map puts you directly in the mind of the consumer, so you can see where you may be missing the mark, what you are doing right, and where you can make improvements across the customer lifecycle.
+Customer journey mapping is a visual storyline of every engagement a customer has with a service, brand, or product.
+The creation of a journey map puts the organization directly in the mind of the consumer, so they can see and understand their customer’s processes, needs, and perceptions.

 A journey map lays out all touchpoints that your customer may have with your brand – from how they first heard of you through social media or brand advertising, to their direct interactions with your product, website, or support team – and includes all of the actions your customer takes to complete an objective across a period of time.

 Using a customer journey map to improve the customer experience

 Outlining your current processes helps to visualize what the customer is experiencing in real time and may unveil common pain points that need to be addressed.

 Through this exercise, you’ll also be able to connect with your buyer and in turn, influence your organization to prioritize the customer experience (CX) through shared understanding.

 “Experience maps look at a broader context of human behavior.
 They show how the organization fits into a person’s life.”-Jim Kalbach, author of Mapping Experiences

 How does your customer feel when they can’t get in touch with customer service on an issue they’re experiencing?
 Or, if their package doesn’t arrive on time?